Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 <br>

-<h3> <b>Trigger and Actions used in the flow</b></h3>
+### Trigger and Actions used in the flow

-- 1. When an item is created
+-  When an item is created

-- 2. Initialize Variable
+-  Initialize Variable

-- 3. Get Items
+-  Get Items

-- 4. Condition
+- Condition
      - Get Attachments
      - For each
-       - Get attachment Content
+       - Get attachment content
-       - Create File
+       - Create file
-       - Create Sharing link for a file or folder
+       - Create sharing link for a file or folder
        - Compose
        - Append to string variable
        - Create Item